 During the May half term my family and I were lucky enough to get the opportunity to go glamping in Stratford-Upon-Avon with the Youth Hostel Association (YHA).
-We have stayed with the YHA a couple of times now and really love their range of alternative accommodation that is available across the country so were excited to get the chance to try out the bell tents this time.
+We have stayed with the YHA a couple of times now and really love their range of alternative accommodation that is available across the country, so were excited to get the chance to try out the bell tents this time.

-We arrived at the YHA at about 5pm, although we could have checked in from 2pm and were relieved to find the car park had ample space but was also very close to the tents so moving our luggage over wasn’t going to be an issue.
+We arrived at the YHA at about 5pm, although we could have checked in from 2pm and were relieved to find the car park had ample space and was also very close to the tents so moving our luggage over wasn’t going to be an issue.

 We checked in at the main reception, which is a beautiful big building that looks more like a hotel than what most people imagine hostels to look like, and were greeted by very friendly staff who explained everything to us and then showed us round to the bell tent.

 The Bell Tent